zsparal/api-documentation/source/migrating-v1-to-v2.rst

    }

 .. note:: The usage of the address object parameters remains optional.
 Please refer to the
-          :ref:`Create payment documentation <v2/payments-create>` for exact specifications on what input is accepted.
+          :doc:`Create payment documentation </reference/v2/payments-api/create-payment>` for exact specifications on what input is accepted.

 The following fields have been changed, renamed or moved: